 Lyman Edward Pelkey, of Perkasie, passed away from vascular dementia on Tuesday, December 11, 2018, at Manor Care Health Services, Montgomeryville.
 He was 81.

-To plant a memorial tree in honor of Lyman E. Pelkey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lyman E. Pelkey, please visit our Heartfelt Sympathies Store.

 He was the beloved husband of Alta Jean (Foss) Pelkey for 50 years.

 Born in Malone, NY, he was the son of the late Stanley C. and Lyma May (Strong) Pelkey.
 He was a graduate of Massena High School.
 As a teenager, he also studied organ for a year at the Crane School of Music, Potsdam, NY.

 Lyman earned his B. A. and M.S. from Syracuse University.
 After a 31-year teaching career with the Syracuse City School District, he earned his M. Div. at Colgate Rochester Divinity School in 2000.

 He became a licensed local pastor and served United Methodist churches in the Living Waters Parish and St. Johnsville in the Upper New York Conference.
 Lyman had also begun serving as a church organist by the age of 15.

 After relocating from New York, he was a member of St. Andrew’s Evangelical Lutheran Church, Perkasie.

 Mr. Pelkey was also a member of the American Guild of Organists, the New York State Grange, the New York State Retired Teachers Association, and the Onondaga County Retired Teachers Association.